kritzikratzi/ofxMightyUI/readme.md

 ofxMightyUI
 ===========

+A handy UI addon for [openFrameworks](http://www.openframeworks.cc).

 Features
 --------

-this is very much a work in progress. the following sorta works:
+This is very much a work in progress.
+The following works:

-- windows (draggable, with titles and optional left/right toolbar buttons)
+- Windows (draggable, with titles and optional left/right toolbar buttons)
-- labels (with all sorts of alignments)
+- Labels (with all sorts of alignments)
-- sliders (multitouch enabled, optionally with value labels)
+- Sliders (multitouch enabled, optionally with value labels)
-- buttons
+- Buttons
-- textfields (operating system textfield is overlayed during editing so it allows copy&paste)
+- Textfields (operating system textfield is overlayed during editing so it allows copy&paste)
-- scrollpanes
+- Scrollpanes
-- segmented buttons (the equivalent of radio buttons in a way) it's all butt ugly though. also eventually slow!
+- Segmented buttons (the equivalent of radio buttons in a way) It's all a bit ugly still.
+Also eventually slow!
-- retina support
+- Retina support

 Setup
 -----
 The included project is broken at the moment (sorry).
 To get up and running grab the empty example from OF080.
-I suggest you add mui as a submodule:
+I suggest you add ofxMightyUI as a submodule:

 	git submodule add git@github.com:kritzikratzi/ofxMightyUI.git